Code No. 503.01 Student Conduct

 Approved: November 17, 1997

-1. Probation: Probation is conditional suspension of a penalty for a set period of time.
+2. Probation is conditional suspension of a penalty for a set period of time.
 Probation may be imposed by the principal for infractions of school rules which do not warrant the necessity of removal from school.
-The following procedures shall be followed when probation is imposed.

-The principal will conduct an informal investigation of the allegations against the student prior to imposition of probation.
+3. The principal will conduct an investigation of the allegations against the student prior to imposition of probation.
 The investigation will include, but not be limited to, written or oral notice to the student of the allegations against the student and an opportunity to respond.
-Written notice of probation and reasons therefore will be sent to the parents.
+Written notice and reasons for the probation will be sent to the parents.

-1. In-School Suspension: In-school suspension is the temporary isolation of a student from one or more classes while under administrative supervision.
-In-school suspensions may be imposed by the principal for infractions of school rules which are serious but which do not warrant the necessity of removal from school.
-Credit for work made up while under suspension will be determined by the principal.
+1. In-school suspensions may be imposed by the principal for infractions of school rules, which are serious but which do not warrant the necessity of removal from school.

-The principal shall conduct an informal investigation of the allegations against the student prior to imposition of an in-school suspension.
+2. The principal will conduct an investigation of the allegations against the student prior to imposition of an in-school suspension.
 The investigation will include, but not be limited to, written or oral notice to the student of the allegations against the student and an opportunity to respond.
 In-school suspension will not be imposed for more than ten school days.
-Notice and reasons for the in-school suspension will be sent to the student’s parents.
+Written notice and reasons for the in-school suspension will be sent to the student's parents.

-1. Oral or written notice of the allegations against the student;
+1. Oral or written notice of the allegations against the student, and

 At the principal's discretion, the student may be allowed to confront witnesses against the student or present witnesses on behalf of the student.

-Notice of the out-of-school suspension will be mailed to the student’s parents or legal guardians, the superintendent, and to the president of the board within three school days following the suspension.
-A reasonable effort shall also be made to notify the student’s parents by telephone or personal contact and such effort shall be documented by the person making or attempting to make the contact.
-Written notice to the parents shall include the circumstances which led to the suspension and a copy of the board policy and rules pertaining to the suspension.
+Notice of the out-of-school suspension will be mailed no later than the end of the school day following the suspension to the student's parents and the superintendent.
+A reasonable effort is made to personally notify the student's parents and such effort is documented by the person making or attempting to make the contact.
+Written notice to the parents will include the circumstances which led to the suspension and a copy of the board policy and rules pertaining to the suspension.

 Approved: November 17, 1997